-Each fall we hold an open competition for UCSC students to encourage research and education projects in the marine sciences.
+An open competition for UCSC students to encourage research and education projects in the marine sciences.
 For student research, all geographic areas of study will be considered.
 For marine science education, the projects must be affiliated with the public education program at the Seymour Marine Discovery Center.
 Awards will be made to both undergraduate students and graduate students (both masters and doctoral).
-The average award is typically $500 to $700.
-No awards will be greater than $1,000.
+Awards up to $1,000 for undergraduate research and $2,000 for graduate research.

 The 2015-16 Student Research and Education Awards program and celebration generously sponsored by Bob and Carol Simpkins.

 - Amy Bour, “Amino Acid Enantiomeric Ratios: a New Tool to Investigate the Ocean’s ‘Microbial Carbon Pump’” (Matthew D. McCarthy, adviser)

 - Amanda Cameron, “Crab Molt Education Kit: Piloting a marine science classroom curriculum for teachers incorporating the Next Generation Science Standards” (Gary Griggs and Suzanne Hebert, advisers)

 - Xochitl Clare, “Elephant Seal Prey-Energy Library” (Daniel P. Costa, adviser)